- Psychology & the public

 Dr Mark Forshaw CPsychol CSci FBPsS FIHPE

-Dr Mark Forshaw is a Principal Lecturer in Health Psychology at Staffordshire University and Deputy Director of the Centre for Health Psychology, a Health Psychologist and a Fellow of the British Psychological Society, a Chartered Scientist, and a Fellow of the IHPE.
-He is also a member of the European Health Psychology Society, and past Chair of the Division of Health Psychology Training Committee, past Chair, Chief Supervisor and Registrar of the BPS Board of Assessors in Health Psychology Qualifications Board, and past Chair of the BPS Qualifications Standards Committee.
+Dr Mark Forshaw is a Health Psychologist at Liverpool John Moores University and a Fellow of the British Psychological Society, a Chartered Scientist, and a Fellow and President Elect of the Institute for Health Promotion and Education.
+He is also past Chair of the Division of Health Psychology Training Committee, past Chair, Chief Supervisor and Registrar of the BPS Health Psychology Qualifications Board, and past Chair of the BPS Qualifications Standards Committee.

-He is the author, co-author or editor of nine books (Essential Health Psychology, Advanced Psychology: Health Psychology, Understanding Headaches and Migraines, Your Undergraduate Psychology Project: a BPS Guide, Easy Statistics in Psychology: a BPS Guide, Complementary Medicine and Health Psychology, Research Methods in Psychology, Health Psychology in Action and Critical Thinking for Psychology), with two others forthcoming in 2012/13.
-He has published research articles on topics from Hand-Arm Vibration Syndrome to menopause symptoms, homeopathy, and tanning behaviours.
+He is the author, co-author or editor of ten books (Essential Health Psychology, Advanced Psychology: Health Psychology, Understanding Headaches and Migraines, Your Undergraduate Psychology Project: a BPS Guide (two editions), Easy Statistics in Psychology: a BPS Guide, Complementary Medicine and Health Psychology, Research Methods in Psychology, Health Psychology in Action and Critical Thinking for Psychology), with others forthcoming in 2014/15.
+He has published research articles on diverse topics from Hand-Arm Vibration Syndrome to menopause symptoms, homeopathy, kidney disease, prosthesis use and tanning behaviours.

 Chair of Representative Council (Observer on the Board of Trustees) 2013-2014